lebaston100/MIDItoOBS/README.md

 - Now you will be asked to press a button or move a fader on your MIDI controller, do that
 - If your midi controller sends control change messages, you will also be asked for the type of the input(fader or button)
 - Select an action from the list and press enter.
 The names represent the request-type in obs-websocket
 - Depending on the action, you will also be asked for the scene and source name (selecting always works by typing in the number and pressing enter).
-If no source of that type is available and you are promted to "select 0--1:" then you know that is no such source available in obs and the script will crash trying to select anything.
+If no source of that type is available and you are prompted to "select 0--1:" then you know that is no such source available in obs and the script will crash trying to select anything.
 Just add the required object and restart the setup script in this case.
 (This is already on the todo list for a further update)
 - Available for buttons:
   - SetCurrentScene: Switches to the scene
   - SetPreviewScene: Puts a scene into preview when in studio mode